thebaldgeek/thebaldgeek.github.io/radiosonde.md

 First up, something that looks like it does the same (only worse) than sondehub, that is a plot of the sondes weather data.
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/firsthumidity.png" height="420">
 We have altitude in blue, humidity in orange, distance in yellow and raw SNR in green.
 The first thing that will jump out to sonde trackers is the clear slow rise in the blue alt, then the burst and rapid descent.
-And yes, your quite right, sondehub has this data at the bottom of the main map window, so why do we have it here.
-Well, simply because the sondehub data is from all the stations hearing that sonde, and thus there are no gaps in the data, unlike this graph.
+And yes, your quite right, sondehub has this data at the bottom of the main map window, so why do we have it here?
+Well, simply because the sondehub data is from _all_ the stations hearing that sonde, and thus there are no gaps in the data, unlike what might happen with this graph.
 Here the station owner only sees the sonde data his station decoded and if there were any issues, there are gaps in this graph that the owner would not other wise know about.
 Of course, simply knowing is just the start, now the hunt for why the data drops out flight after flight at the same time/elevation or bearing can be tricky to track down, but is of great interest to those trying to engineer a station to catch all the data it can.
-So thats why that graph is on the page.
+So thats why that graph is on the page, to show any missing data points.

 # Raw SNR vs Elevation
 To the right of that sonde weather data line chart is the raw per flight elevation and SNR scatter plot.